Does Medicare Cover Vision?

 Do you have Medicare?
 And are you experiencing vision problems?
 Here's what to know about Medicare vision coverage in 2023.

-While Original Medicare (Part A and Part B) doesn't cover routine vision care, Medicare may cover emergency vision care or eye exams for qualifying beneficiaries.
+While Original Medicare (Part A and Part B) doesn't cover routine vision care, Medicare may cover vision care in emergencies or eye exams for qualifying beneficiaries.

 If Medicare covers your vision care services, a Medicare Supplement (Medigap) plan can help pay for the out-of-pocket vision costs you may face, such as Medicare deductibles and copays.